joyent/conch-api/docs/development.md

   manager (currently [ether](https://github.com/karenetheridge)) to determine which version is most appropriate.

-## Choosing Work

-Choosing work is analagous to Kanban style development.
-We grab work out of the Github issues and get it done.
-Sometimes high priority work comes in and we shift focus to that.
-But in general, we work the backlog.

 The build world is an odd duck in that we are also the customers of our own work.
 [The Conch Shell](https://github.com/joyent/conch-shell) and [Conch Web UI](https://github.com/joyent/conch-ui.git) are the main consumers